-The very first thing you need to do is to create the sketch (aka: the plan).
-Things to think about:
+The first thing you need to do is to create the sketch (aka: the plan).
+Things to consider:

-- How tall do you want the top shelf?
+- How high do you want the top shelf?

 - How wide will your shelves be?

 - How many shelves?
-And the amount of space between?
+And the amount of space in between?

 These questions will help you create your idea sketch.
-I am a big believer that you need to create an idea sketch which is the basic plan of your DIY/Build.
-Then you create the actual sketch/blueprint with all the cut measurements (the detailed) plan.
+I always start any project with an idea sketch, which is the basic plan of your DIY/Build.
+Then, you create the actual sketch/blueprint with all the cut measurements (the detailed plan).

-Somethings to note when creating this detailed sketch.
+Things to note when creating this detailed sketch:

 - Here’s an example of my detailed sketch.